 Milligan to recognize local servant leaders

-MILLIGAN COLLEGE, TN (March 26, 2009) – Milligan College will recognize local leaders who have demonstrated servant leadership in their careers and community at the college’s annual Leaders in Christian Service program on Tuesday, April 7, at 11 a.m. in Seeger Memorial Chapel.
+MILLIGAN COLLEGE, TN (April 21, 2006) — Milligan College will recognize local leaders who have demonstrated servant leadership in their careers and community at the annual Leaders in Christian Service program next Tuesday, April 25, at 11 a.m. in Seeger Chapel.

-For more information, contact the Institute for Servant Leadership at Milligan College at 423.461.8316.
+For more information, please call the Institute for Servant Leadership at Milligan College at 423.461.8316.

 MILLIGAN UNIVERSITY is a Christian liberal arts university in Northeast Tennessee whose vision is to change lives and shape culture through a commitment to servant leadership.
 The university offers more than 100 majors, minors, pre-professional degrees and concentrations in a variety of fields, along with graduate and adult degree completion programs.
 To learn more about Milligan University, visit www.milligan.edu or call 800-262-8337.